kkorouei/ARPaint/README.md

 }
 ```

-The worldMap and screenShot are then saved inside a CoreData Entity named "Drawing".
+The worldMap and snapshot are then saved inside a CoreData Entity named "Drawing".

 The worldMap is later retrieved from the Drawing entity using the following method: